younghch/operating-system-three-easy-pieces-homework/homework-simulation/vm-segmentation/README.md

 has been placed in physical memory and the limit tells how big the segment is;
-the segment-1 base tells where the *bottom* of segment 1 has been placed in physical memory and the corresponding limit also tells us how big the segment is (or how far it grows in the negative direction).[...](https://github.com/remzi-arpacidusseau/ostep-homework/tree/master/vm-segmentation)
+the segment-1 base tells where the *bottom* of segment 1 has been placed in physical memory and the corresponding limit also tells us how big the segment is (or how far it grows in the negative direction).[click to see more](https://github.com/remzi-arpacidusseau/ostep-homework/tree/master/vm-segmentation)

 # Questions